royalsaltmerchant/mycelae-wiki/public_mycelae/md/characters.md

 The grandson of the once great king of the dramshire dynasty, Preston keeps a low profile as a member of the Aristocracy in Wystria

+## Arthur Yole

+Arthur Yole is a enigmatic and influential figure in the political landscape of Damabrae.
+Born into a family with a long history of wealth and connections, Arthur quickly rose to prominence through his charisma, intelligence, and shrewd business acumen.
+As a member of the Council of Public Safety, he plays a key role in shaping the republic's policies and decisions.

+Beyond his public image as a respected businessman, Arthur is known to operate in the shadows, orchestrating covert operations and manipulation of resources.
+He is believed to use his family's vast business network to discreetly further the Council's agendas, often leaving no trace of his involvement.
+Despite his enigmatic nature, his connections and influence are felt throughout Damabrae's social and political circles.

+Rumors suggest that Arthur Yole has a particular interest in information gathering and espionage, making him a formidable force in the Council's efforts to maintain control and expand their influence.
+His ability to navigate the intricate web of political intrigue has earned him both allies and enemies, making him a figure to be reckoned with in the world of Damabrae's power struggles.

+## Harold Darcy

+Harold Darcy, the affable owner of the Darcy Lute Company and the prestigious Courmaise Theatre House, is a man of many faces.
+While he is widely known for his contributions to Damabrae's cultural scene, his involvement in the Council of Public Safety reveals a hidden side of his persona.
+A master of illusion both on and off the stage, Harold's talents extend beyond entertainment.

+As a member of the Council, Harold uses his public-facing enterprises as a cover for his covert operations.
+The Courmaise Theatre House, frequented by artists and aristocrats alike, serves as a gathering place for like-minded individuals who share the Council's interests.
+Under the guise of artistic appreciation, the theatre house becomes a hub of political scheming and subterfuge.

+Harold's connections and influence in both the entertainment and political spheres make him a valuable asset to the Council's goals.
+He is believed to manipulate events, move assets, and facilitate covert communications, all while maintaining an air of innocence.
+His ability to maintain a veneer of respectability while engaging in shadowy dealings has earned him a reputation as a master manipulator.

+Together with his fellow council members, Harold Darcy operates behind the scenes to shape Damabrae's destiny, utilizing his skills in deception and influence to further the Council's reach.
+His dual identity as an entertainer and a political player makes him a fascinating and complex figure in the republic's landscape.